How to write a cover letter for your first job in New Zealand (with templates)

 In New Zealand, these documents aren’t optional extras on top of a CV – they’re a vital part of showing you’re the right person for the job.
 By submitting one, you’re putting yourself on the front foot, which is what successful job hunting is all about.

 However, first cover letters aren’t easy – especially if you lack experience.
 To help, we’ve created this step-by-step guide on what to include, where and why.
 Let’s get cracking.
+We’ve also got a sample cover letter you can download and use for yourself when applying for jobs.

 Writing an entry level cover letter doesn't have to be stressful.

-Creating your first cover letter
+Tips for creating your first cover letter

 1. Your details